Valley of the Kings (film)

-Valley of the Kings is a 1954 American Technicolor adventure film made by Metro-Goldwyn-Mayer.
-It was written and directed by Robert Pirosh from a screenplay by Robert Pirosh and Karl Tunberg, "suggested by historical data" in the book Gods, Graves and Scholars by C. W. Ceram.
+Valley of the Kings is a 1954 American Eastmancolor adventure film produced by Metro-Goldwyn-Mayer.
+It was written and directed by Robert Pirosh from a screenplay by Robert Pirosh and Karl Tunberg, "suggested by historical data" in the 1949 book Gods, Graves and Scholars by C. W. Ceram.
 The music was by Miklós Rózsa and the cinematography by Robert Surtees.

 Plot

 In 1900, Ann Mercedes (Eleanor Parker) travels to Cairo with her husband Philip (Carlos Thompson) and Mark Brandon (Robert Taylor).
 She is interested in visiting and studying the tomb of Pharaoh Rahotep.
 After many adventures, she seeks to prove its link with the tomb of Joseph.